-- Interview process should touch on safeguarding issues in the questions - All applicants must provide references prior to starting work - Any gaps in a candidate's CV should be explained - Proof of identity must be provided - Appropriate criminal record checks should be carried out (candidates for school posts have to become PVG Scheme members) - Until a satisfactory PVG Scheme certificate is received, new staff members should only be permitted to work with young students under exceptional circumstances and a record of the decision of the school to do so should be kept on file. - In such circumstances, the new staff member must sign a Criminal Record Self-Declaration (Schedule 5) and during this period can have no unsupervised contact with young students.
+- Interview process should touch on safeguarding issues in the questions - All applicants must provide references prior to starting work - Any gaps in a candidate's CV should be explained - Proof of identity must be provided - Appropriate criminal record checks should be carried out (candidates for school posts have to become PVG Scheme members) - Until a satisfactory PVG Scheme certificate is received, new staff members must not work in individual teaching sessions with young students. - In such circumstances, the new staff member must sign a Criminal Record Self-Declaration (Schedule 5) and during this period can have no unsupervised contact with young students.